Jim

 can manage a steep climb in hot conditions.

-3 to 4 hours for this walk and carry
+- Allow 3 to 4 hours for this walk and carry

 plenty of water.
-It is advisable to
+It is advisable to start

-Wear good walking shoes and appropriate
+walking shoes and appropriate clothing.

-obey all warning signs along the way
+- Please obey all warning signs along the

-and keep a safe distance from the edge
+way and keep a safe distance from the edge

 above the falls.